GBHyland/alfresco-out-of-process-extension-with-activeMQ/activity2-node-event-listeners/README.md

 * Reload the pom.xml file by right-clicking and selcting: _Maven > Reload project_.
 (This may take a few minutes).
 * Open the _aaplication.properties_ file and add the following lines of code:
   ```
+    # Location of the server and API endpoints
     content.service.url=http://localhost:8080

+    # HTTP Basic Authentication that will be used by the API
     content.service.security.basicAuth.username=admin
     content.service.security.basicAuth.password=admin
   ```